egelja/caelus-cml/README.md

     * groupinstall “Development Tools”
 - To install Caelus, change installer permissions to executable (chmod +x) and execute the .run package.
 - There are two ways to setup the Caelus environment:
-    * New method (RECOMMENDED): The installer adds paths to the PATH and PYTHONPATH environment and sets them in the users .bashrc file
+    * If you use the CPL to run Caelus you do not need to do anything further to set up Caelus.
+The installer adds the CPL exe path to the system PATH
+    * If you to want use the previous method to run Caelus then type
+    ```
+     source etc/caelus-bashrc
+    ```
-    * Previous method: Source the environment file created by the installer.
-For users of the Bash shell, the caelus-bashrc from the etc directory is provided (source etc/caelus-bashrc).
-For users of the C shell, the caelus-cshrc from the etc directory is provided (source etc/caelus-cshrc).
+from a command prompt to configure the run environment.
+For users of the C shell, the caelus-cshrc from the etc directory is provided.
 For users of other shells, use the existing shell files as a template to create an appropriate environment file.
 - The installer can be run in text mode by issuing the following the installation command with “–mode text” (without quotes).

 ### Mac OS X